MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/index.md

 Learn more about THyM in its [official website](https://www.eclipse.org/thym/).

 The MobileFirst Studio plug-in for Eclipse exposes the various MobileFirst commands in the Eclipse IDE.
 Specifically, it provides the following commands: Open Server Console, Preview App, Register App, Encrypt App, Pull App, Push App, Update App.
+Coupled together with [running the MobileFirst Server in Eclipse] you can create a more integrated development environment.

 This tutorial walks you through installing the THyM and MobileFirst Eclipse plug-ins.